Blog

 To include family members in your D7 visa application, you will need to provide:

-• Proof of relationship (e.g., marriage certificate, birth certificates).
+• Proof of relationship (e.g., marriage certificate, birth certificates)

-• Proof of dependency for adult children or parents.
+• Proof of dependency for adult children or parents

-• Additional income documentation to meet the financial requirements.
+• Additional income documentation to meet the financial requirements

-Application Process for family members
+Application Process for Family Members

 Family members can either apply simultaneously with the primary applicant or apply for family reunification after the primary applicant has obtained their residence permit.

-The process involves submitting the required documentation to the Portuguese consulate or Agência para a Integração Migrações e Asilo.
+The process involves submitting the required documentation to the Portuguese consulate or Agencia para a Integracao Migracoes e Asilo.

-Benefits for family members
+Benefits for Family Members

 Family members granted residency through the D7 visa enjoy the same rights and benefits, including access to healthcare, education, and the ability to travel within the Schengen Area.
 After five years of residency, they may also apply for permanent residency or citizenship.